xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: This script prints the type of iamafile file

 13-symbolic_link: This script creates a symbolic link pointing back to /bin/ls

+14-copy_html: This script copies all html files from current directory to parent directory as long as their version is newer ot they don't exist in the parent dir